 Ensures that the hour is always attended and helps find a substitute, if someone cannot make his or her Holy Hour

 DISTRIBUTE THE INVITATIONS

-Before the missionary or lay evangelist’s arrival, enough copies of the invitation, from our Kit, should be made so that everyone at the weekend Masses can receive one.
-After the missionary’s talk at Mass, invitations and pencils are distributed by the ushers.
+Before the weekend, enough copies of the invitation, from our Kit, should be made so that everyone at the weekend Masses can receive one.
+After the Adoration homily/talk at Mass, invitations and pencils are distributed by the ushers.
 Parishioners write their name and telephone number on the invitation.
 They also check off the time of day (morning, afternoon, evening or night) that they want to make their Holy Hour.
 They may also check a space if they are interested in helping to organize the program.
 The invitations are collected at the Offertory and counted by the Missionary or Coordinator after each Mass.

-The missionary or coordinator sorts the collected invitations into five groups, according to the time-divisions checked off (morning, afternoon, evening, night or not checked off).
+The missionary or a coordinator for adoration in your parish sorts the collected invitations into five groups, according to the time-divisions checked off (morning, afternoon, evening, night or not checked off).
 The Coordinator needs to make a typed list of all those who have signed up for a Holy Hour.
 Each of the four Division Leaders fills out the hourly schedule for their time division.
 They call the people who have signed up to reconfirm their hour and put their name and telephone number on the Division Leader Chart.
 Use pencil, because there may be changes before the schedule is complete.

 ESTABLISH THE SCHEDULE

 Begin by calling the people who specified a day and hour.
 Then, call those who offered to make their Holy Hour anytime to fill in the open hours.
 The following guidelines are helpful:

 • Thank them for wanting to spend ‘an hour with Jesus’ each week.